-If you progress to Part 2, as well as continuing Principal Studybased activities from the first year which focus on further development of technical and artistic abilities, you will be given more autonomy in arranging part of your own assessed projects.
-Breadth of repertoire, individual creative output and professional experience are also key features of Part 2.
-In addition to Principal Study work, you will write a critique of your personal development as the culmination of reflective work in Part 1.
+If you progress to Part 2, you will be given more autonomy to arrange part of your assessed projects, while continuing Principal Study-based activities from the first year.
+These focus on further development of technical and artistic abilities.
+Breadth of repertoire, individual creative output and professional experience are key features of Part 2.
+In addition to Principal

+Study work, you will write a critique of your personal development as the culmination of reflective work in Part 1.